General Program Questions

 What subjects will you cover?

-- Language Arts – reading, narration, spelling, handwriting, and composition
+- Language – spoken language, phonetic awareness, reading, writing, handwriting, and composition through hands-on materials and meaningful use

-- Science & Nature Study – with plenty of outdoor exploration
+- Science & Nature Study – observation, experimentation, and outdoor exploration of the natural world

-- Art, Poetry, & Music – integrated into our weekly rhythm
+- Art, Music & Poetry – integrated naturally into the daily and weekly rhythm

-- Habit Training – character formation through gentle guidance
+- Grace, Courtesy & Habit Formation – character development through modeling, routine, and gentle guidance

 Will you provide grades?